denispetrecristian/slayerPytorch/README.md

+# IMAGE CLASSIFICATION USING BRAIN-LIKE LEARNING VIA NEURAL NETWORKS #
+To find the models presented in the report go to

+`cd personal/`

+You can also find the changes to the library presented in the paper by following commits in

+`cd src/`

+Changes have been made in the cuda directory where encodingKernels.h is a header file with kernels used to encode non-neuromorphic datasets in neuromorphic ones.

+To install the library find the steps described below by the authors of the original Slayer paper

 # README #
 This package is a PyTorch port of the original **S**pike **LAY**er **E**rror **R**eassignment (**SLAYER**) framework for backpropagation based spiking neural networks (SNNs) learning.
 The original implementation is in C++ with CUDA and CUDNN.